pefflerm/haskell-cs330/README.md

 The command `:t` can be used in the interpreter to find the type of any expression.
 ```
-ghci> x = 'A'
-ghci> :t x
+ghci> :t 'A'
-x :: Char
+'A' :: Char
 ```

-The following code demonstrates some of the most common data types in Haskell.
+The most common data types in Haskell are Int, Double, Bool, Char, and String.
+Chars store a single Unicode character.
+Strings are stored as lists of Chars.
 ```
 x :: Int
 x = 4